 In 415 AD, Orestes issued a decree regulating the public feasts of the Jews, as they usually celebrated in large crowds and caused riots.
 The Jews opposed the regulations.

-The decree was affixed to a wall, and a Christian named Ierax loudly supported the new arrangements.
+The decree was affixed to a wall, and a Christian named Hierax loudly supported the new arrangements.

-Hierax, was a very enthusiastic listener of the bishop Cyril’s sermons, and made himself conspicuous by his forwardness in applauding the decree.
+Hierax was a very enthusiastic listener to bishop Cyril’s sermons, and made himself conspicuous by his forwardness in applauding the decree.

-The Jews took the act of Ierax as an insult and a provocation to incite sedition and addressed Prefect Orestes, urging him to order his arrest and have Ierax tortured in public.
+The Jews took the act of Hierax as an insult and a provocation to incite sedition, and addressed Prefect Orestes, urging him to order his arrest and have him tortured in public.

-Orestes was angered that the Bishop was sending spies to his proceedings and his power to move the Christians and proceeded with torturing Ierax.
+Orestes was angered that the Bishop was sending spies to his proceedings, and by his power to influence the Christians, and proceeded with the torture.

-The cruel punishment of a Christian citizen angered Bishop Cyril — especially when Orestes acted this way to please the Jews — and launched an attack on the Jews of the city.
+The cruel punishment of a Christian citizen angered Bishop Cyril — especially when Orestes acted this way to please the Jews — and in retaliation he launched an attack on the Jews of the city.